ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![image](ex5img4.png)

 Once the app has been successfully generated you should see a dropdown appear with a selection please choose the ai-image-samples folder.
-Please click now the **Preview** button to open up the app in a preview tab.

 ![image](ex5img5-1.png)